oberth-effect/rackathon-radman/README.md

 ## License
 The Program is licensed under the terms of the [CRAPL License](https://matt.might.net/articles/crapl/); upon request, a relicensing under the [GLWTPL License](https://github.com/me-shaon/GLWTPL) will be provided.
+> [!NOTE]
+> In all seriousness, if you find any of this even remotely useful, please treat this as if it is under the MIT license and do not hesitate to reach out.
+The code is not very polished, but we are happy to explain the ideas behind it.